stephabauva/full_stack_python_javascript/README.md

 Note: props are provided in HomePage by Route
 Note: a call back allows a child component to alter a parent component in Room. leaveRoomCode is used in getRoomDetails and leaveButtonPressed to clear any roomCode previously set as state

+Adding settings feature for the host to modify the room page (v11) add updateRoom class in views with a patch method (need the room code, guest_can_pause and votes_to_skip data) add a serializer (updateRoomSerializer) to pass the data from the request to the view
+Note: in models.py the code field needs to be unique, which will pause a pb when we want to update the room since we need to pass a room code that already exists; it's not unique.
+Note: so we redefine the code field (from models.py) right in the serializer.
+Now, code will be referencing this field --> serializers.CharField(validators=[]) and not the one in models where code needs to be unique.
+Note: also add a security to check if the person doign the update is the host of the page in case of hack add the url in Room.js add a settings button with a showSettings default value to false in the constructor add an updateShowSettings method that can setState of showSettings bind updateShowSettings's this to the the this of the class add the renderSettingsButton method that will change the value of showSettings to true add the line that will render the button if the user is the host of the room --> {this.state.isHost ? this.renderSettingButton() : null}
+add the renderSettings method that will return the settings page instead of the room page
+Note: the settings is the createRoomPage with some tweeks in renderSettings, add a back button to the room page in Room' render, add an if statement that will render the settings page if the settings button is presssed; and thus showSettings state is true, otherwise render the room page bind this of renderSettingsButton and renderSettings to this of class